 Secure Computation in the Correlated Randomness Model.
-While secure computation (with no honest majority) is known to require computational assumptions, it was observed in several works (e.g. [21, 31]) that executing a pre-computation phase independent of the inputs to the protocol, during which correlated random coins are distributed to the parties, allows to make the online phase both information-theoretically secure and significantly more efficient, by removing any expensive cryptographic operation from the online computation phase.
-These observations led to the development of increasingly efficient secure computation protocols in the correlated randomness model, e.g. [19,35], which are currently considered the most practical secure computation protocols.
-Yet, unlike computationally secure protocols, all known unconditionally secure protocols in the correlated randomness model require communication proportional to the circuit size of the function.
+While secure computation (with no honest majority) is known to require computational assumptions, it was observed in several works (e.g. [IPS08, DPSZ12]) that executing a pre-computation phase independent of the inputs to the protocol, during which correlated random bits are distributed to the parties, allows to make the online phase both information-theoretically secure and significantly more efficient, by removing any expensive cryptographic operation from the online computation phase.
+These observations led to the development of increasingly efficient secure computation protocols in the correlated randomness model, e.g. [KOS16,DNNR17], which are currently considered the most practical secure computation protocols.
+Yet, unlike computationally secure protocols, all known unconditionally secure protocols in the correlated randomness model (with computation and storage polynomial in the circuit size) require communication proportional to the circuit size of the function.
 Therefore, the major question of understanding the communication required for multiparty computation remains wide open for the important case of MPC in the correlated randomness model, which captures the best candidates for practical secure computation.
 This is the question we address in this work: must MPC protocols in the correlated randomness model inherently use a communication linear in the size of the circuit?
 Or, in other words, can we get the best of both worlds: unconditional security with high practical efficiency, and sublinear communication?